Portuguese art: Neorealism and the second Modernist generation

 This nationalist and populist context provided the backdrop for taking advantage of some of the plastic achievements of early Modernism to develop a new, socially oriented figuration—the so-called Portuguese Neorealist movement—which sought to re-establish a direct dialogue with the public after the abstract and somewhat hermetic radicalizations of the Modernists.
 In 1935, an article by Álvaro Salema entitled "O antiburguesismo da cultura nova" (The anti-bourgeoisism of new culture) was published, advocating for an art of a social and humanist nature.
 These ideas were further solidified in 1939 by Álvaro Cunhal, who systematized this tendency in his writings for O Diabo (The Devil).
 Cunhal envisioned a progressive art that sought to express the living and human reality of his time, simultaneously advocating for a return to figuration by suggesting that older forms could still hold meaning relevant to progress, emphasizing that content was more important than form.

+Typical figures of Lisbon (1958) by Júlio Pomar.

 Júlio Pomar and Lima de Freitas emerged as prominent spokespeople for the movement, with themes that became icons of Neorealism—peasants, proletarians, fishermen, and the "common type"—dominating their writings and paintings.
 These works also reflected the influence of Abel Salazar, the Mexican muralists, and the Brazilian painter Cândido Portinari.
 Additionally, the themes of Estado Novo and Neorealism gained recognition.

 While the themes of the Estado Novo and the neo-realists often overlapped, their ideological and methodological approaches diverged significantly.
 The Estado Novo adhered to an authoritarian, fascist framework, while some painters aligned themselves with the Communist Party, which operated underground at the time.
 This divergence fuelled an intense aesthetic-political debate during a period when non-partisanship was frowned upon by intellectuals, and ideological censorship and political persecution had become commonplace.

 Also notable in this era was the intervention of the surrealists, led by pioneers such as António Pedro, António Dacosta and Mário Cesariny de Vasconcelos, alongside figures like António Dacosta, Marcelino Vespeira, Fernando Azevedo, Fernando Lemos and others.
 Their works, deeply influenced by the horrors of World War II, introduced a strong element of irrationalism, automatism, and anarchism.
 The surrealists delved into the complexities of the unconscious mind and explored the plastic possibilities of written text.
 Despite their differences, they shared the neo-realists' reformist ideals, which also made them targets of persecution.